HujieBai/DPTM/README.md

 # DPTM
 This is an R package made by Hujie Bai.

-Title: Dynamic Panel Threshold Models with Fixed Effects Based on MCMC
+Title: Dynamic Panel Threshold Models with Fixed Effects Based on  Maximum Likelihood Estiamtion and MCMC

 Description:
 Methods and tools for dynamic panel data analysis.